Symbolics/alexandria-plus/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 The `alexandria+` source code is organised the same as the `alexandria` source.
-For example the alist and plist utilities are in the `lists.lisp` file in both `alexandria` and `alexandria+`.
+For example the alist and plist utilities are in `lists.lisp` in both `alexandria` and `alexandria+`.
+It is intended to be used alongside `alexandria`, e.g. `(:use :alexandria :alexandria+)`

-For more examples, please refer to the [Documentation](https://Symbolics.github.io/alexandria+).
+For more examples, please refer to the [Documentation](https://Symbolics.github.io/alexandria-plus).

 <!-- ROADMAP -->
 ## Roadmap

-See the [open issues](https://github.com/Symbolics/alexandria+/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/Symbolics/alexandria-plus/issues) for a list of proposed features (and known issues).

 ## Resources